-(CNN) -- England captain John Terry remains a doubt for Saturday's World Cup qualifier against Kazakhstan at Wembley.
+(CNN) -- England coach Fabio Capello has confirmed that John Terry has been ruled out of Saturday's World Cup qualifier against Kazakhstan at Wembley.

-England captain Terry missed Tuesday's training session because of a back injury.
+England captain Terry will miss the qualifier against Kazakhstan because of a back injury.

 The England captain had been a doubt for the game with a back complaint which had prevented him from training.
 Rio Ferdinand will take the captain's armband in Terry's absence.